robehickman/BVersion/README.md

 ### Very low working copy overhead:

 All version history is stored on the server and working copies (checkouts) store only the minimum data required to detect changed files, with an overhead of only a few megabytes on a repository of thousands of files.
-It uses less disk space than Subversion (which stores two copies of everything), and vastly less than git (which stores the whole change history).

 ### Partial checkouts

-You can specify arbitrary rules for omitting files from a working copy, while leaving them alone on the server.
+You can specify arbitary rules for omitting files from a working copy, while leaving them alone on the server.

 ### Effortless system upgrades and migration:

-Server updates and migrations are effortless as all server data is stored under a single directory, with no dependency on an external SQL database.
+Server updates and migrations are effortless as all server data is stored under a single directory.

 ### Atomic commits